Elderly Live in Care and Medication Management at Home

-Medication management at home is an important aspect of a healthcare routine.
-Ensuring that medication is taken on time and at the correct dose can be a daily struggle for some and the cost of a mistake can be high, with the health of the individual put at risk.
+Medication management at home can be a vitally important aspect of a healthcare routine.
+For some, ensuring that medication is taken on time and at the correct dose can be a daily struggle.
+The cost of a mistake can be high, with the health of the individual put at risk.

 Medication management is broken down into five main areas;